Originally published on April 18, 2022

 1. Identifying your audience

-Conducting audience research before crafting your product strategy ensures you have an audience for which to build a product.
+Conducting research before crafting your product strategy ensures you have an audience for which to build a product.
 Research will also identify existing competitors and help you determine how to position your product against them.

 Through diligent research, you can uncover deep insights into customer needs and preferences, paving the way for products that make a difference to users.
 This proactive approach ensures a ready market at launch and enhances your positioning by aligning product features with well-researched customer pain points.